Hidehiko Yoshida vs. Royce Gracie: Background

-The fight
+Fight

 Gracie made his entrance first on the Tokyo National Stadium.
 He was accompanied by Hélio and the rest of the Gracie Academy, including their relatives Royler, Renzo, Rodrigo, Carlos Jr. and Rolker, performing their characteristic "Gracie train" formation.
 Yoshida entered afterwards, cornered by Kohsaka and his Alliance-Squared team.
 The referee would be Pride official Daisuke Noguchi.

 Started the match, after some circling, Gracie advanced with a front kick feint and gripped up with Yoshida.
 Although the judoka overrode him, Gracie pulled guard to avoid his standing game, frustrating Yoshida's intentions to enter groundwork through a throw.
 Yoshida remained standing, still gripped to the supine Royce, and avoided an armbar attempt from the bottom.
 After struggling at their positions for some minutes, Gracie reached for an ankle lock, to which the Japanese fell back and attempted a heel hook.
 Showing signs of pain, Gracie tried to counter with another ankle lock, which looked fruitful, but as the hold exchange became stagnant, Noguchi stood the contenders back.

 After the pause, Gracie gripped up and pulled guard again.
 The now crouched Yoshida grabbed Gracie, lifted him up and slammed him in the way of daki age, but Gracie resisted and worked new leglock and armlock attempts.
 However, the judoka capitalized on this to pass his guard and achieve half mount, eventually fully mounting him.
 From there, Yoshida reached down for Royce's neck and locked a sode guruma jime, which was followed by a moment of inactivity.

 Feeling Gracie had lost his strength, but unable to see clearly his face from his own position, Yoshida asked Noguchi verbally whether Gracie had lost consciousness.
 The referee judged so, helped by the visual impression that Gracie's arm had become limp, and called for the fight to be stopped, giving the win to Yoshida by technical submission.
 While the judoka celebrated with his team, Gracie returned to his feet and protested vigorously, claiming he had not been rendered unconscious.
 Gracie chased Noguchi, throwing punches at the ring crew when he was restrained, and grabbed Yoshida's jacket to demand him to tell the judges.
 The crowd, who had been cheering moments before, booed heavily at Royce's behavior.
 Yoshida took the microphone to explain Gracie's claims to the audience, humorously speculating about a rematch.

 Later into the show, the Gracie team issued an apology for the brawl.
 Nevertheless, after the main event, Hélio and Royce jumped into the ring and issued a complaint on the mic, again among heavy booing.
 They stated that only Hélio could stop the match by throwing the towel if Royce didn't surrender, and demanded their loss to be turned into no contest.
 K-1 executive Kazuyoshi Ishii joined them and asked for two weeks for the judges to gather and revise the result.